ji-zai/personal-site/content/essays/winners.md

 The more complex the game is, the larger the gap in ability between the best and the rest.

-We can observe this in the ELO ratings of pros for these games.
-"ELO rating" is a way to calculate relative skills of players: *"The difference in the ratings between two players serves as a predictor of the outcome of a match.
-Two players with equal ratings who play against each other are expected to score an equal number of wins.
-A player whose rating is 100 points greater than their opponent's is expected to score 64%; if the difference is 200 points, then the expected score for the stronger player is 76%. ([https://en.wikipedia.org/wiki/Elo_rating_system](https://en.wikipedia.org/wiki/Elo_rating_system))"*
+We can observe this in the ELO ratings of pros for these games. ([ELO is a way to calculate relative skills of players](https://en.wikipedia.org/wiki/Elo_rating_system)).

-In Go, the difference in ELO rating of the top two players is 183 ([https://www.goratings.org/en/](https://www.goratings.org/en/)), whereas in Chess, the difference in ELO rating of the top two Chess players is only 25 ([https://www.chess.com/players](https://www.chess.com/players)).
+In Go, the difference in ELO rating of the top two players is [183](https://www.goratings.org/en/), whereas in Chess, the difference in ELO rating of the top two Chess players is only [25](https://www.chess.com/players).

 The gap between the best and the next best is greater in Go than in Chess.
 Meanwhile there's no need for ELO rating for a simple game such as Tic Tac Toe because every "professional" would draw: everyone's ELO is 0.